 - Do you need to do a tray rotation part way through the drying process?

 - Does the dehydrator come with dishwasher safe trays?

 - Does the dryer come with solid liner sheets or fine mesh mats for fruit roll ups and fruit puree?

 There is much to consider.
 Let's get into the best dehydrators.

 The 7 Best Dehydrators for Fruit

-Check which dehydrators are on sale today on Amazon (bookmark this link to check new sales, updated daily on Amazon!)
+Check which dehydrators are on sale today (bookmark this link to check new sales, updated daily on Amazon!)

 You may also want to blend your fruit into liquid and use the drying process to make fruit roll sheets!

 Here they are, the best dehydrators in no specific order:

 1. The Cosori Stainless Steel Dehydrator